royans/royans.github.io/_posts/2024-05-28-DomainRisk-Measuring-risk-from-3rd-party-libraries.markdown

 * But after reviewing most of the top 1000 websites on the internet today, its clear that most sites use less than 10 unique hostnames.

 ### Data
 Based on a quick scan of the top sites, here is the distribution of hosts being called from the script tag in the hosts I scanned in the last hour.
+The host, cdn.polyfill.io, interestingly was being used by 0.5% of all websites I sampled today.
+Each of these sites are potential targets for malicious actors since a single compromise can lead to a large number of victims quickly.
 <pre>
 +--------------------------------+---------+
 | hostname                       |    %    |